Farrow Law Firm Files Amended Complaint Against Insurance Office Of America In $10 Million Dollar Civil Racketeering ("RICO") Action

 Access the full complaint at: https://www.farrowlawfirm.com/wp-content/uploads/2019/09/2019-09-26-Amended-Complaint-with-Exhibits.pdf

 The Amended Complaint states that it is being filed due to the discovery of a plethora of new evidence, with new witnesses coming forward who lived in fear of imminent repercussions for speaking out against Defendants John Ritenour and new Defendant Heath Ritenour.
 The Amended Complaint also states that additional claims have been added for attempted witness intimidation by IOA in-house counsel George Tatum, concealment or destruction of evidence and Conspiracy to Commit Civil "RICO".
-This conduct is a clear violation of Fla.
+Part of this alleged conduct involves a violation of Fla.
 Stat. § 914.22– the crime of Tampering with a Witness, Victim, or Informant.

 Complaint Allegations